andrew-curthoys/curthoys-io/content/traveler/2024-06_norway/02-oslo_redux.md

 "No it's a backpack.
 It has 2 straps"

+"But it's.... a purse"

-And with that bulletproof logic Kate slinks off tail between her legs to deposit her 2-strap bag into the lockers.
+Defeated, Kate realizes she has no effective counterargument to the *2 strap defense* and slinks away to deposit her 2-strap bag into the locked receptacles.

-On our escalator ride up to the exhibits I quickly check wikipedia for the definition of a backpack
+As we ride the escalator up to the exhibits I quickly check wikipedia for the definition of a backpack

 <div class="block-quote">